 The difficulties of fit and flatter

 I'm not the only one who's spent years wearing the wrong sized bra.
 Many women have.
-A 2008 survey conducted by bra manufacturer Triumph and published in the journal Chiropractic & Osteopathy found that the majority of women (80 percent!) were wearing bras that were the wrong size.
+A 2008 survey conducted by bra manufacturer Triumph and published in the journal Chiropractic & Osteopathy found that the (80 percent!) were wearing bras that were the wrong size.
 Of those women, 70 percent of them wore bras that were too small, while 10 percent wore bras that were too large.

 This isn't surprising, considering how difficult it can be to find attractive (or any!) options in larger bra sizes.
 While Victoria's Secret carries bra sizes up to a 40DDD in a reasonable number of styles and colors, this hasn't always been the case.
 In fact, it’s not even enough.
 Many women need bands larger than 40 inches under the breast.
 Some department stores still have even fewer options to choose from once you go above a 36D, although most American women can find bras with cup sizes ranging from A to G, according to the New York Times.